jeffreykegler/old_kollos/notes/misc/strand.md

 grammar.
 This is called the *initial* parse.

-All successful parses are assumed to proceed for at least one character of input.
+All successful parses are assumed to proceed for at least one token of input.
 The initial parse ends